jeffalstott/technologytimeseries/README.md

 - C.L.
 Magee, S. Basnet, J.L.
 Funk and C.L.
 Benson.
 "Quantitative empirical trends in technical performance" Technological Forecasting and Social Change, Volume 104, Pages 237–246 (March 2016) [[journal](https://doi.org/10.1016/j.techfore.2015.12.011), [MIT DSpace](https://dspace.mit.edu/handle/1721.1/103015)]

 This is data that I have aggregated and processed from data files that the authors shared with me.
+Academics, please cite those papers when using data originally published there.

 The data should not be taken as perfect; there are undoubtedly measurement errors, reporting errors, errors of ommission, and conceptual errors.